 Materials Selection Policy

-The Region of Waterloo Library's function is to assemble, preserve, and make easily and freely available to all people printed and other materials that will assist them to "thrive by providing resources for learning, enjoyment and discovery."
+The library’s function is to assemble, preserve, and make easily and freely available to all residents to the Region of Waterloo, printed and other materials that will assist them in meeting their informational and recreational needs.

 Intellectual Freedom